Bawal Lumabas (The Classroom Song): Background and release

-The next day, Chiu posted in her Instagram account that even herself did not understand her "classroom" statement nonetheless, her statement snowballed into a massive deal.
-Different kinds of internet memes were born including the one with beat created by Squammy Beats in which Chiu's statement have been auto-tuned.
-The version made by Squammy have been used heavily in several TikTok videos.
+The next day, Chiu posted in her Instagram account that even she herself did not understand her "classroom" statement.
+Nonetheless, her statement snowballed into a massive deal.
+Different kinds of internet memes were born, including the one with a beat created by Squammy Beats in which Chiu's statement was auto-tuned.
+The version made by Squammy has been used heavily in several TikTok videos.

-For several days, Chiu stayed away from social media as she became a laughing stock online.
+For several days, Chiu stayed away from social media as she became a laughingstock online.
 While friends checked up on Chiu at the height of the meme's spread, it was one stranger's open letter on Facebook that made a mark on the actress.
 The open letter came from Adrian Crisanto, a marketing professional.
 Crisanto suggested Chiu to record the "remix" of her video statement that had gone viral, spawning its own classical and rock covers, as well as a TikTok dance challenge.
 Eventually, Chiu, Crisanto, and original beat creator Squammy Beats collaborated for the "remix" became a full track.

 The full version of "Bawal Lumabas" premiered in Chiu's YouTube account on May 18, 2020.
 After a week, the song was released to Apple Music and Spotify for digital download and online streaming.